Chords + Lyrics | Build Me Up Buttercup

 The Foundations’ signature song

-Build Me Up Buttercup was The Foundations‘ second hit after Baby, Now That I Found You.
-By now they were on their second lead singer and tensions in the band had started to grow, but success kept them together.
+It was their second big hit after Baby, Now That I Found You.
+By this time, they had a new lead singer and tensions within the band had started to grow—but success kept them together.

 Charting at #1 in the U.S., Canada, and Australia, as well as #2 in the U.K., Build Me Up Buttercup was a smash.

-You should study Build Me Up Buttercup’s chords and lyrics above to see how The Foundations’ signature song was put together.
+Study the chords, lyrics and chord chart above to see how The Foundations’ defining song was put together!